spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/monitoring-the-health-of-all-backups/overview.md

 title: Monitoring the health of all backups
 ---

-The package can check the health of every application it has been installed into.
-A backup is considered unhealthy if the date of the newest backup is too far in the past or if the storage needed for all backups too large.
+The package can check the health of backups for every application where it is installed.
+A backup is considered unhealthy if the date of the latest backup is too far in the past to be useful or if the amount of storage space required for all backups is not available.

 ## Installation

-We recommend setting up a separate Laravel installation, preferably on a separate server.
-Doing it this way will ensure you will still get notified of unhealthy backups even if one of the applications you are monitoring is broken.
+We recommend setting up a separate Laravel installation to do the monitoring, preferably on a separate server.
+This ensures you will be notified of unhealthy backups even if one of the applications you are monitoring is broken.

 To install the monitor follow the regular [installation instructions](/laravel-backup/v4/installation-and-setup).
 Instead of scheduling the `backup:run` and `backup:clean` commands, you should schedule the monitor command.